USS George Clymer: Invasion of the Marianas

-George Clymer continued troop-carrying and supply runs in the Southwest Pacific until 4 June 1944 when she departed Guadalcanal for the invasion of the Marianas.
-Steaming via Kwajalein, she operated off Saipan from 17 to 30 June while serving as flagship of Rear Admiral Lawrence Fairfax Reifsnider's Southern Attack Group.
-She reached Eniwetok 4 July; departed 17 July for the assault against Guam - and arrived off Agat 21 July.
+George Clymer continued troop-carrying and supply runs in the Southwest Pacific until 4 June 1944, when she departed Guadalcanal for the invasion of the Marianas.
+Steaming via Kwajalein, she operated off Saipan from 17 to 30 June, while serving as flagship of Rear Admiral Lawrence Fairfax Reifsnider's Southern Attack Group.
+She reached Eniwetok on 4 July; departed 17 July for the assault against Guam - and arrived off Agat 21 July.
 After debarking assault troops, she served as receiving ship, boat pool tender, and medical station for the Southern Transport Group.
 She remained at Guam until 20 August; steamed via Saipan to Hawaii; and arrived Pearl Harbor 31 August.

 Invasion of Leyte

-Underway again 15 September, George Clymer steamed via Eniwetok and Manus, Admiralties, to the Philippines, where she landed nearly 1,000 troops at Dulag 21 October during the battle of Leyte.
-She returned to Manus 28 October; and, following a troop and cargo-carrying mission to New Britain and back, she sailed 11 November for the United States and arrived San Francisco 3 December for overhaul.
+Underway again on 15 September, George Clymer steamed via Eniwetok and Manus, Admiralties, to the Philippines, where she landed nearly 1,000 troops at Dulag on 21 October during the battle of Leyte.
+She returned to Manus on 28 October, and following a troop and cargo-carrying mission to New Britain and back, she sailed 11 November for the United States and arrived San Francisco on 3 December for overhaul.

 Invasion of Okinawa

-Sailing 26 January 1945, she reached Guadalcanal 11 February and for more than a month trained for the invasion of Okinawa.
-She departed Ulithi, Carolines, in convoy 27 March; arrived off Hagushi 1 April; then debarked troops and unloaded cargo before departing 5 April.
-Steaming via Saipan and Pearl Harbor, she arrived San Francisco 9 May.
+Sailing on 26 January 1945, she reached Guadalcanal on 11 February, and for more than a month, trained for the invasion of Okinawa.
+She departed Ulithi, Carolines, in convoy on 27 March; she arrived off Hagushi on 1 April; then debarked troops and unloaded cargo before departing on 5 April.
+Steaming via Saipan and Pearl Harbor, she arrived in San Francisco on 9 May.

 After conversion to a transport squadron and relief amphibious force flagship, she transported 1,200 Seabees to Pearl Harbor from 21 to 27 July.
-After returning to San Francisco 5 August with wounded veterans embarked, she sailed 12 August for the Philippines.
+After returning to San Francisco on 5 August with wounded veterans embarked, she sailed on 12 August for the Philippines.